jobellet/cs_detect/README.md

 In YourPath write the path on your machine that you want the container to access to.
 On Unix machine, you might need to write '/' before your path.
 This folder contains the data you want to analyse.

 !!
-Important: DO NOT copy the output of the into your browser, but do the following:
+Important: DO NOT copy the output of the command into your browser, but do the following:

 Open your web browser.
 Enter "localhost:6888" as URL.
 Then you will be asked for a token.
 This token appeared in your terinal when you entered the command above.
 It looks something like this: http://6688:8888/?token=775c758f58cdc82bf6ddf51a112228f4dd4229c5b3847bb1 .
 Copy the token (in this case 775c758f58cdc82bf6ddf51a112228f4dd4229c5b3847bb1)